projectcalico/calico/docs/source/bare-metal.rst

 firewall.

-By default, Calico keeps port 22 inbound open on *all* host endpoints, which allows access to ssh as well as outbound communication to ports 2379, 2380, 4001 and 7001, which allows access to etcd's default ports.
+By default, Calico keeps port 22 inbound open on *all* host endpoints, which allows access to ssh; as well as outbound communication to ports 2379, 2380, 4001 and 7001, which allows access to etcd's default ports.

 The lists of failsafe ports can be configured via the configuration parameters